-Entry Format: The campus (if applicable), program or activity for which the item is being purchased, a description of and justification for the item, the unit cost of the item if more than one unit would be purchased, and the total cost
+Entry Format: The campus (if applicable), a description of and justification for the item, the unit cost of the item if more than one unit would be purchased, and the total cost.

 11.8.4 Schedule D: Consultant Fees.
 Schedule D shall identify professional services to be performed by independent consultants who are not employees of the Applicant.
 Consultants may include speakers or presenters as well as those advising the Applicant.